Solon-Dev/Solon/README.md

 ---

-Aegis is a GitHub App that uses large language models to automate the most tedious parts of code review.
+Solon is a GitHub App that uses large language models to automate the most tedious parts of code review.
 It acts as an intelligent, automated QA engineer that analyzes every pull request, helping your team ship higher-quality code, faster.

 ## ✨ Features

 * **🤖 AI-Generated Summaries:** Get a plain-English summary of the changes in every PR, making it easier to understand the intent at a glance.
-* **🤔 Edge Case Detection:** Aegis suggests potential edge cases and blind spots in your logic, prompting you to consider scenarios you might have missed.
+* **🤔 Edge Case Detection:** Solon suggests potential edge cases and blind spots in your logic, prompting you to consider scenarios you might have missed.
 * **🧪 Unit Test Generation:** Get boilerplate unit tests for your new logic, written in your project's testing framework.
 Copy, paste, and accelerate your test-driven development.

 ## 🚀 How it Works

-1.  **Install the App:** Install the Aegis GitHub App on your repositories from the GitHub Marketplace.
+1.  **Install the App:** Install the Solon GitHub App on your repositories from the GitHub Marketplace.
 2.  **Open a Pull Request:** Work as you normally would.
-When you open a PR, Aegis gets to work.
+When you open a PR, Solon gets to work.
-3.  **Get Instant Feedback:** Within moments, Aegis will post a formatted, detailed analysis as a comment directly on your pull request.
+3.  **Get Instant Feedback:** Within moments, Solon will post a formatted, detailed analysis as a comment directly on your pull request.

 ## ⚙️ Installation

-The easiest way to get started is by installing Aegis from the official GitHub Marketplace.
+The easiest way to get started is by installing Solon from the official GitHub Marketplace.

-**➡️ [Install Aegis from the GitHub Marketplace](https://github.com/marketplace/aegis-qa)** *(This link will be live once you submit the app to the marketplace)*
+**➡️ [Install Solon from the GitHub Marketplace](https://github.com/marketplace/aegis-qa)** *(This link will be live once you submit the app to the marketplace)*

 ## 🔧 Configuration